KarchevBorislav/Spring-Boot-3--Spring-6---Hibernate/README.md

 CRUD-MVC Project - simple MVC project whit tThymeleaf where i can add Employees to the DB also delete and Update the Employees.

-demosecurity-hardcoded  -is a simpl Spring Security MVC project using Hardcoded Data for Employees.
+demosecurity-hardcoded  -is a simple Spring Security MVC project using Hardcoded Data for Employees.
 It also contains:
 -Secure Spring MVC Web Apps
 -Develop login pages(default and custom)